Put Your App Online With OpenShift

 Add and commit all your app files to the Git repository with the following commands:

-COACH: Explain the Git commands used and .gitignore.
+Explain the Git commands used and .gitignore.

 Copy sample app code